 - Logical and easy to use GUI layout for optimized workflow

 - Manually edit track info and create track ratings

 - Supports Lossless music file formats such as FLAC, ALAC, AIFF and WAV

 - Tri-colored track waveform production for frequency based visual feedback

 So it’s the 9th of January 2017, and we are already getting a good idea of what the DJ year will look like.
 Denon DJ is not kidding around here and they look like ready, with the support of InMusic, to finally claim a spot in the professional DJ booth.
-It will take a lot of blood, sweat and tears to get there, but ultimately, it will be worth it.
-Having some healthy competition between Pioneer DJ and Denon DJ will push both manufacturers to continuously improve their professional products, and whatever happens on the top, always dripples down to the consumer (read DJ controller) end.
+It will take a lot of blood, sweat, and tears to get there, but ultimately, it will be worth it.
+Having some healthy competition between Pioneer DJ and Denon DJ will push both manufacturers to continuously improve their professional products, and whatever happens on the top, always ripples down to the consumer (read DJ controller) end.